Acellera/htmd/doc/source/explanation/system-building.md

 The same prepared molecule can be built under multiple force fields without redoing preparation:

-- **AMBER** ({py:func}`htmd.builder.amber.build`) via tLeap - the most fully featured backend, the one the NCAA flow is parameterised against (ff14SB anchors, GAFF2 atom types), and the recommended default for protein, protein-ligand, and crosslinked-NCAA systems.
+- **AMBER** ({py:func}`htmd.builder.amber.build`) via tLeap - the most fully featured backend, the one the NCAA flow is parameterized against (ff14SB anchors, GAFF2 atom types), and the recommended default for protein, protein-ligand, and crosslinked-NCAA systems.
 - **CHARMM** ({py:func}`htmd.builder.charmm.build`) via VMD/psfgen - for projects standardised on CHARMM force fields and CHARMM-GUI-style membrane setups.
 - **OpenMM** ({py:func}`htmd.builder.openmm.build`) for systems destined for OpenMM with custom XML force fields.